Three Important Biochemical Functions Of Vitamin C In The Human Body

 We can see that a viral infection brings about with it a spike in ROS release.
 Calming that ROS release rate down is necessary because we don’t want overshoots.
 Overshoots that can turn on the pro-inflammatory nuclear factor kappa B (NF-κB) signalling pathway are of extreme concern.

-Because when the overshoot in ROS triggers the NF-κB in the cell to produce more pro-inflammatory cytokines, then we’re at risk of seeing a cytokine storm developing, no?
+Because when the overshoot in ROS triggers the NF-κB in the cell to produce more pro-inflammatory cytokines, then we’re at risk of seeing a cytokine storm developing.

 As such, we shouldn’t be relying on Vitamin C as a “miracle saviour”.
 We ought to have enough of it in our daily diets.

-The problem is, of course… when we’re doing things right, then how sure are we that we’re actually doing anything at all?
+The problem is, of course, the question that we don’t really ask ourselves - when we’re doing things right, then how sure are we that we’re actually doing anything at all?

-We humans tend to be reactionary in nature, and only start to implement rectification measures when things start to go wrong.
+Because we humans tend to be reactionary in nature, and only start to implement rectification measures when things start to go wrong.
+But are those rectification measures relevant for addressing the issues that crop up?

 Providing sufficient proactive maintenance to prevent things from going wrong is ho-hum because we don’t feel like we’re doing anything at all, and that’s the danger.